An0n-MMM/Openboi/README.md

 # Openboi
-Fan made remake of the space drone constructor Droneboi Openboi Is a cross-patform (work in progress) space drone constructor similar to nimbatus or the game series droneboi.
-Openboi provides a open source, moddable alternative compared to the original game(s)
+Fan made remake of the space drone constructor Droneboi

+Openboi Is a cross-patform (work in progress) space drone constructor similar to Nimbatus or the game series Droneboi.
+Openboi provides a open source, moddable alternative compared to the original game(s) closed source code.
 ## Features
 Open world exploration: Explore vast sectors with planets and valuable resources to gather (Work in progress)